Naomi Campbell & Rihanna Feuding? Model, Singer Unfollow Each Other On Instagram

-Naomi Campbell and Rihanna may have gushed over one another on social media just last year, but have the former friends since had a falling out?
-During a recent appearance on Watch What Happens Live with Andy Cohen, Naomi Campbell seemingly hinted that all may not be well in her close friendship with the “Love on the Brain” singer, albeit later switching gears to insist that she and Rihanna do not have “beef” with one another despite unfollowing each other on social media.
+Naomi Campbell and Rihanna might have gushed over one another on social media just last year, but have the former friends since had a falling out?
+During a recent appearance on Watch What Happens Live with Andy Cohen, Naomi Campbell seemingly hinted that all might not be well in her close friendship with the “Love on the Brain” singer, albeit later switching gears to insist that she and Rihanna do not have “beef” with one another despite unfollowing each other on social media.

-The inquiry into Naomi Campbell and Rihanna’ alleged falling out began after one fan pointed out that the duo no longer follows each other on Instagram and have not mentioned one another in any social media posts despite Rihanna expressing her admiration for Campbell in a lengthy Instagram post shared to her personal account last August.
+The inquiry into Naomi Campbell and Rihanna’s alleged falling out began after one fan pointed out that the duo no longer follows each other on Instagram and have not mentioned one another in any social media posts despite Rihanna expressing her admiration for Campbell in a lengthy Instagram post shared to her personal account last August.

 When the fan in question pointed out that Naomi and Rihanna are no longer friends on Instagram and have had “no recent contact” via the social media site, Campbell insisted that “everything’s fine” while flashing a smirk at the camera, prompting the studio audience to laugh at Campbell’s seemingly “shady” response.